Gender: Male

 Later in 2013, Yich was sentenced to 12 years in prison and three to five years' probation for "undermining national unity policy" (Art.
 87/1999 VCC).

-Yich has reportedly been tortured while in prison, leading to his health to deteriorate.
-He suffers from high blood pressure, rheumatism, stomach inflammation.
+Yich has reportedly been tortured while in prison, leading to his health deteriorating.
+He suffers from high blood pressure, rheumatism, and stomach inflammation.
 Prison authorities have also reportedly denied him adequate medical care.

 Yich had been repeatedly harassed by authorities over the decades for his religious activity.
 He also spent time in prison between 2006 and 2011.

-Rep. Glenn Grothman (R-WI) advocates for Yich as part of the Tom Lantos Human Rights Commission's Defending Freedoms Project.
+Rep. Glenn Grothman (R-WI) advocated for Yich as part of the Tom Lantos Human Rights Commission's Defending Freedoms Project.